Skip to main content

 Ready when you are

 We'll guide you through 4 short steps — about 22 seconds of guided motion.
-Pause or stop anytime — nothing leaves your device.
+Pause or stop anytime — nothing is uploaded.

 Have ready: Rubber band / elastic loop